From installation to task scheduler - step by step instruction

 "c:\Program Files (x86)\MSH Delete Files Older Than\MSHSoftware.DeleteFilesOlderThan.exe" -f c:\test\settings.xml -o c:\test

--o c:\test parameter will tell the application to create CSV job report (it could be later used to check what was removed) Application should run without any output from Command Line.
-Go to C:\test directory and you will see that there was created Test Rule-xxxx-xxxx.csv file.
+The -o c:\test parameter tells the application to create a CSV job report (which can be used later to check what was removed).
+The application should run without any output in the Command Line.
+Go to C:\test and you will see that a Test Rule-xxxx-xxxx.csv file was created.

 Run the Rule from Task Scheduler